 Crystal ball gazing

-From his base in Sheffield, England, Steve Gold has been an IT journalist specialising in communications and security for 22 years.
+From his base in Sheffield, England, Steve Gold has been an IT journalist specialising in communications and security for 22 years, 18 of them full-time.